epicweb-dev/invariant/README.md

 2. It's typesafe
 3. We support the common case (for Remix anyway) of throwing Responses as well with `invariantResponse`.
+4. Also for Remix, has convenience function `invariantJsonResponse` that throws a Response with JSON content type.

 ## License